Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

 My kids call this magic art, and it stuck.
-Take a paper and make lines every inch or so.
+Take a piece of paper and make lines every inch or so.
 Color within each line a different color, so it looks like a rainbow.
-Take a white paper, place it on top of the colored paper, and draw a design on top, pressing down hard with the pencil.
+Place a piece of white paper on top of the colored paper, and draw a design on top, pressing down hard with the pencil.
 When you finish, the other side will have a pretty colorful design.

 If you are home and making meals anyway, there is no reason for kids not to get in on the action.
 Give out age-appropriate tasks or teach them a new skill, like peeling and cutting safely and have them chip in for meal prep!

 Lily Pad Jumping